Strata Global

 1. Filtration: Non-woven geotextiles perform well when it comes to filtration processes.
 They allow fluid to pass through a porous structure while retaining solids and contaminants, making them useful in water filtration, wastewater treatment, and soil erosion control.

 2. Separation: Non-woven geotextiles excel at separation, which means preventing two distinct soil or aggregate layers from mixing.
-By keeping these layers separate the geotextile ensures each material maintains its intended structural integrity and function over time.
-This prevents issues like the subgrade contaminating the base course, thereby preserving the road’s strength.
-In applications like landfills, non-woven geotextiles separate different layers within the liner or cap system and often protect the primary impermeable barrier from damage, rather than acting as the impermeable barrier themselves.
+By keeping these layers separate, the geotextile makes sure each material can do its job properly.
+This stops the weak soil underneath from mixing with the strong gravel above, thereby preserving the road’s strength.
+In applications like landfills engineering, non-woven geotextiles separate different layers within the liner or cap system and often protect the primary impermeable barrier from damage, rather than acting as the impermeable barrier themselves.

 4. Permeability: Outstanding permeability is among the critical effective properties in describing non-woven geotextiles.
 This immediately conveys that fluid can pass directly through such fabric.